marcusoftnet/marcusoftnet.github.io/_posts/2014-04-10-aligning-our-sights-what-indonesians.md

 ![Campfire](http://upload.wikimedia.org/wikipedia/commons/4/4b/Pancho_Villa_Expedition_-_Around_the_Campfire_HD-SN-99-02005.JPEG)

 In order for them to mean something we need to live by them.
 And we can share how we live by them by telling the stories (thanks [Tobbe](http://twitter.com/drunkcod) for this insight).
 It's like sitting around the campfire and tell each other the stories.
-What if we took a couple of minutes with the group  (company, team or floor - take your pick) and shared what those values meant among eachother?
+What if we took a couple of minutes with the group  (company, team or floor - take your pick) and shared what those values meant among each other?
 What if we did that often?

 I think that would make us more aligned on why we are really here.
 In Gothenburg Brass Band speak: "getting the basics in place before we try to do the complicated stuff".
 Made sure we checked in with our basic values before we started to execute them.